 Food has the power to heal our mind and body if we allow it.
 Be aware of how you feel when you are eating.
 Your mind and body will tell you what you need or do not need.
 For example: If you are thirsty, you need water or coconut water for electrolytes.
 If you have muscle cramps, you may need food sources that are high in magnesium

-Cut up raw vegetables and dip or hummus.
+Cut up raw vegetables and dip or hummus or grass fed ranch dip

-Good quality cheese and crackers as well as nuts and seeds.
+Good quality grass fed cheese and seed crackers

 These could all be great snack items for the day.